plexil-group/plexil_docs/PLEXILLanguage/PLEXILOverview.rst

 are many kinds of nodes in |PLEXIL|, and each is a programming construct specifying a certain behavior.

-A |PLEXIL| plan is a tree of nodes with a single root node.
+A |PLEXIL| plan is a tree of nodes, with a single *root node*.
 This tree represents a hierarchical decomposition of tasks.
 High level tasks are closer to the root node, while leaf nodes represent primitive behaviors such as assigning to a variable or sending a command to the external system.

 The following diagram exemplifies a simple hierarchical plan.
 Its representation in |PLEXIL| would have a similar tree structure.